-MTSAs as describe in Brampton Plan are planned to evolve into vibrant, high-density, mixed use areas with various amenities, open spaces, services and employment opportunities, all within walking distance to transit facilities.
+MTSAs as describe in Brampton Plan are planned to evolve into vibrant, high-density, mixed-use areas with various amenities, open spaces, services and employment opportunities, all within walking distance to transit facilities.
 The subject site is located within the KIT-3 Primary MTSA (Brampton Innovation District GO MTSA), which is served by existing and/or planned higher order transit service.
 The KIT-3 MTSA is planned to achieve a minimum density target of 200 persons and jobs per hectare.
-The high-density, mixed-use proposal will introduce 915 new residential units and 834 square metres, which supports the achievement of housing targets to meet population growth, as well as the provision of an appropriate range and mix of housing for residents of all ages, life stages, incomes, and abilities in accordance with Section 2.2.4.17.
+The high-density residential proposal will introduce 240 new residential units, which supports the achievement of housing targets to meet population growth, as well as the provision of an appropriate range and mix of housing for residents of all ages, life stages, incomes, and abilities in accordance with Section 2.2.4.17.

 In accordance with Section 2.2.1.1a), 2.2.6, 2.2.6.1 and 2.2.6.2, areas designated Mixed-Use are planned to support increased population, employment, and facilitate transit-supportive development.
 The subject property is located close to existing and future planned transit infrastructure, including within walking distance to the Brampton Innovation District GO Station, which will aid residents in reaching community amenities, services, and destinations within and around the City.
 The proposed development represents a compact urban form that supports active transportation and transit, contributes to the creation of complete communities; and supports the establishment of 15-minute neighbourhoods.
-The development aims to contribute to various housing typologies, which include but are not limited to, supportive housing, student housing, and senior housing.
+The development aims to contribute to various housing typologies.
 These components are aligned with the policy direction of directing growth in Brampton Plan.
-The proposed development will introduce high-density, mixed-use land uses in a manner that features sidewalks and multi-use pathways that supports the use of active transportation and multi-modal transportation options.
+The proposed development will introduce high-density residential land uses in a manner that features sidewalks and amenity space that supports the use of active transportation and multi-modal transportation options.

 The subject property will be located close to existing and future planned transit infrastructure, including within walking distance to the Brampton GO Station, which will aid residents in reaching community amenities, services, and destinations within and around the City.

 The proposed development serves to meet growth forecasts and housing targets of Brampton Plan.
 As per Section 2.2.1.15 of the Brampton Plan, the Region of Peel is expected to grow by 985,000 people, 355,000 employment, and 290,000 households by the year 2051.
-The proposed development will introduce 915 new residential unit, which supports the achievement of housing targets to meet population growth, as well as the provision of an appropriate range and mix of housing for residents of all ages, life stages, incomes, and abilities.
+The proposed development will introduce 240 new residential units, which supports the achievement of housing targets to meet population growth, as well as the provision of an appropriate range and mix of housing for residents of all ages, life stages, incomes, and abilities.